Samir70/codeReview/README.md

 ## interface
 Still under construction, but my aim is to use this rather than make it pretty.
 I have used Vue, GSAP and draggable.
 I may add a database in the future.

+## re-use
+Feel free to use this yourself.
+A reference would be nice.
+And, if you like, you can [buy me a coffee](https://www.buymeacoffee.com/Samir70)